openebs/website/website/src/blogs/2017-05-23-multi-node-kubernetes-1-6-cluster-provisioning-made-easy-using-sandbox-vagrant-box.md

 - Ubuntu VM with Kubernetes Minion (kubeminion-01) associated with (kubemaster-01)
 - Setup *weave *as pod network
 - Setup the kubectl credentials ( admin.conf) on kubemaster-01
-- Sample kubernetes pod yaml files are located on (kubemaster-01) under the directory ( *~/demo/k8s/spec/* )
+- Sample Kubernetes pod YAML files are located on (kubemaster-01) under the directory ( *~/demo/k8s/spec/* )

 In addition to the above, the following OpenEBS provisioning tasks are also performed.

 - Install OpenEBS iSCSI FlexVolume Driver on the kubeminion-01
 - Ubuntu VMs installed with OpenEBS Maya Master and OpenEBS Storage Hosts.
-(If you don’t want to use the storage, you can skip installation of these VMs.
+(If you don’t want to use the storage, you can skip the installation of these VMs.
 Check the customization steps below).

 ## Customizing the Kubernetes Sandbox